michielvandijk/mapspamc/index.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The aim of the [mapspamc R
+The aim of the [`mapspamc` R
-package](https://github.com/michielvandijk/mapspamc) is to facilitate the creation of country-level crop distribution maps. `mapspamc` provides the necessary infrastructure to run the Spatial Production Allocation Model (SPAM) for country level studies.
-The model builds on the global version of [SPAM](www.mapspam.info) (You and Wood 2006; You, Wood, and Wood-Sichra 2009; You et al. 2014; Yu et al. 2020), which uses an cross-entropy optimization approach to ‘pixelate’ national and subnational crop statistics on a spatial grid at a resolution of 5 arcmin (\~ 10 x 10 km). `mapspamc` is specifically developed to support country-level analysis, makes it possible to incorporate national sources of information and potentially creates maps at a higher resolution than 5 arcmin.
+package](https://github.com/michielvandijk/mapspamc) is to facilitate the creation of country level crop distribution maps.
+The model builds on the global version of the [Spatial Production Allocation model (SPAM)](www.mapspam.info) (You and Wood 2006; You, Wood, and Wood-Sichra 2009; You et al. 2014; Yu et al. 2020), which uses an cross-entropy optimization approach to ‘pixelate’ national and subnational crop statistics on a spatial grid at a resolution of 5 arcmin (\~ 10 x 10 km). `mapspamc` provides the necessary infrastructure to run the Spatial Production Allocation Model at the country level and makes it possible to incorporate national sources of information and potentially create maps at a higher resolution of 30 arcsec (Van Dijk et al. 2020).

 The articles in the Background section provide general information on approaches to create [crop distribution maps](articles/crop_distribution_maps.html), the [model](articles/model_description.html), [input data](articles/data.html) and an [Appendix](articles/appendix.html) with